Assisted Living vs. Nursing Homes

 Nursing homes have a bad reputation, but they’re excellent in terms of providing 24/7 specialized nursing care.
 Many care facilities have also improved in recent years to provide a more holistic experience for seniors, including recreational activities.

-Profile: Seniors who require specialized nursing care, due to chronic illnesses such as heart disease, cancer, diabetes, stroke, arthritis, etc. The nursing home provides a 24/7 level of care.
-Because the focus is on care, there aren’t usually extra amenities.
+Profile: The nursing home provides a 24/7 level of care for seniors who require specialized care, due to chronic illnesses such as heart disease, cancer, diabetes, stroke, arthritis, etc. Because the focus is on care, there aren’t usually extra amenities.

 Housing: Nursing home living arrangements are typically private or shared rooms with some common areas available.